operator-playground-io/WordPress-Helm-Chart-tile/tutorials/access-wordpress-console.md

 ```

-2. Open a browser and access WordPress Site using the obtained URL by executing below command:
+Step 2: Open your browser and access the WordPress site via retrieved URL by executing the command below.

 ```execute
 echo "WordPress URL: http://$NODE_IP:$NODE_PORT/"
 ```
-You should see your WordPress site with the custom theme that you have included in your image already activated.
+You should see your WordPress site with the custom theme that you included in your image already activated.

-Please see the below snapshot how it looks like :
+Please see the below snapshot to see how it looks like :

 ![](_images/wordpress-site.PNG)

-3. Access WordPress Admin Console obtained by executing below command:
+Step 3: Access your WordPress admin console by executing the command as below.

 ```execute
 echo "WordPress Admin URL: http://$NODE_IP:$NODE_PORT/admin"
 ```

-Open WordPress Admin Url in browser.
-You will see following login page :
+Step 4: Open the WordPress Admin URL in your browser.
+You will see the following login page.

 ![](_images/login-console-final.PNG)

-- Log in to WordPress admin login console with the credentials obtained from running below commands:
+Step 5: Run the command below and log in to WordPress admin console using the obtained credentials.

 ```execute
 echo Username: jhooq